irbekrm/CV/README.md

 ## Irbe Krumina

-Aspiring developer who wants to tackle challenging projects, write quality software and master new skills.
+Aspiring developer who wants to work in a team to tackle challenging projects, write quality software and master new skills.
 Currently actively looking for a job

 ## Skills